thedanielvogelsang/cloney_island_airbnb/README.md

   * Serving up an internal API
   * Using Javascript to update pages dynamically
   * Incorporating Twilio as a secondary authentication tool.
-  * Incorporating Action Cable to create real-time messaging
+  * Incorporating Action Cable to create real-time messaging.
+  * Using MapBox to populate a map of listings based on search bar entry of city or zipcode

 This project was re-developed by a group of 4 developers over a 10 day sprint.